Accessibility and inclusion

 Subtitling for people with hearing difficulties

 Alongside the French subtitles for films in foreign languages, two French films are subtitled in French for people with hearing difficulties.
-They are available using the Greta application.
+They are available using the Greta application or on screen in some instances.